awesome-archive/techlead/README_EN.md

 It should be noted that only the part that the author thinks is important is listed here (PS: because it is the first version, it may also lack some points).
 For some less important responsibilities, you can see it in the Tech Lead model above.

-### Technical preparation period (run-in period)
+### Technical preparation period

-When ThoughtWorks opens a project, there are two periods: Inception, iteration 0.
+When ThoughtWorks start a project, there are two periods: Inception, iteration 0.
 They all need a senior programmer and architect to participate.
-His/her main responsibility is to design an architecture that meets the needs of the project**.
-The so-called project needs are not necessarily the most suitable technical solutions for this project.
+His/her main responsibility is to design an architecture that meets the needs of the project.
+The so-called project needs, it's are not necessarily the most suitable technical solutions for this project.
 It may be affected by various factors such as stakeholders and organizational structure, resulting in the most suitable solution not being adopted.
-Like the biggest leader, I like the A program, not the best B solution.
+Like the biggest leader,  like the A solution, not the best B solution.

 **Inception**, mainly used to verify the feasibility of technology, business, operations, design, and products.
 The process requires a Tech Lead as an architect to design a software architecture that meets the needs of the project.
 According to my understanding, the related process is probably as follows: